 Unicorns are very ‘in’ these days.
 So is fairy dust and glitter.
 These things are cutesy and girly.
-But… if we’re a grown up and have a home to manage REAL DUST is no fairy tale.
-No forest creature is … Continue reading The Aliyah Files #26: My home is so dusty!
+But… if we’re a grown-up and have a home to manage REAL DUST is no fairy tale.
+No forest creature is going … Continue reading The Aliyah Files #26: My home is so dusty!
 Help!

 “You can’t have it!”
 Regardless of what ‘it’ is, this statement may bring out the rebellious teen or Veruca Salt tantrum in us making us to want ‘it’ even more.
 On the flip-side, imagine being presented with an array of options and asked which you’d like.
 Most likely a choice would be made without further ado.
 In the context of food options, this is what’s happening in my household.
 Here’s the quest: I’m going to war against sugar and the junk food culture.
 Yikes, Karen!
 Are you nuts?
 If this is your first thought then read on… I have some … Continue reading The Battle Against Junk Food

 We’re made it to the end of the long, hot summer vacation and it’s BACK TO SCHOOL.
 Here are some suggestions as a mom and (former) classroom teacher.
 Since kids generally have to choose between socializing and eating they will … Continue reading The Aliyah Files #25: Best Snacks to Send to School